List of Melbourne Storm records: Captains

 This is the complete list of all players that have captained the Melbourne Storm Rugby League club in an NRL game since 1998.
 Order is dictated by the year and round in which each player first captained the team.
 Between 2006 and 2007 the club had a rotating captains policy, so there were a large number of players listed as captain during this time.
-Cameron Smith, the club's longest serving captain, captained his first game during this period (round 3 2006) even though he did not become the permanent captain until round 18 in 2007, this makes him the club's 11th captain.
-Following the retirement of Smith, the club used co-captains during the 2021 and 2022 seasons before reverting to a single captain for 2023.
+Cameron Smith, the club's longest serving captain, captained his first game during this period (round 3 2006) even though he did not become the permanent captain until round 18 in 2007; this makes him the club's 11th captain.
+After his retirement, the club used co-captains during the 2021 and 2022 seasons before reverting to a single captain for 2023.
 The incumbent captain is Harry Grant.